What are they and why do we need them?

 An environmental impact assessment (EIA) is an assessment of the possible positive or negative impact that a proposed project may have on the environment, together consisting of the environmental, social and economic aspects.

 The purpose of the assessment is to ensure that decision makers consider the ensuing environmental impacts when deciding whether to proceed with a project.

 You can find out more detail here http://en.wikipedia.org/wiki/Environmental_impact_assessment and the Friends of the Earth website has a very good guide here

 Environmental Impact Assessments are required under The Town and Country Planning (Environmental Impact Assessment) (England and Wales) Regulations 1999 for installations such as shale gas drilling pads, if they exceed 1 hectare in size.

-With the potential that fracking has for causing environmental accidents, and also for degrading the amenity value of the local environment we feel that the regulatory authorities should be treating this as an exception and insisting that an Environmental Impact Assessment is undertaken before and drilling takes place at each site.
+With the potential that fracking has for causing environmental accidents, and also for degrading the amenity value of the local environment we feel that the regulatory authorities should be insisting that an Environmental Impact Assessment is undertaken before and drilling takes place at each site.
 We need to be clear that without such baselines it will be extremely difficult if not impossible to hold the drilling companies legally and financially to account in the event of problems at a future date.